anegg0/gr0wing-hugo/content/posts/2013-03-10-urban-monks.md

 &nbsp;

-Since governments and corporations don&#8217;t do much to take up these challenges, individuals are now taking the lead.
+Since governments and corporations don't do much to take up these challenges, individuals are now taking the lead.

 &nbsp;